fani-lab/OpeNTF/readme.md

 <p align="center"><img src='./src/mdl/tntf.png' width="700"></p>

+**3.2.3.
+Fairness aware Team Formation**

+While state-of-the-art neural team formation methods are able to efficiently analyze massive collections of experts to form effective collaborative teams, they largely ignore the fairness in recommended teams of experts.
+In `Adila`, we study the application of `fairness-aware` team formation algorithms to mitigate the potential popularity bias in the neural team formation models.
+For further details and demo, please visit [Adila's repository](https://github.com/fani-lab/Adila).

 **3.3.
 Model Architecture**

 Each model has been defined in [``./src/mdl/``](./src/mdl/) under an inheritance hierarchy.
 They override abstract functions for ``train``, ``test``, ``eval``, and ``plot`` steps.